This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 - Whisk corn starch and broth to form the slurry.

-- Add broth, slurry, tomato paste, beef bullion and Worcestershire sauce.
+- Add broth, slurry, tomato paste, beef bullion and soy sauce.

 - Stir to form sauce.

-- Serve pepper steak and gravy over cooked rice.
+- Serve pepper steak and gravy over cooked white or brown rice.

 That's it!
 Pretty simple steps.
 Yet delicious results!